Launching Experiments

 burst_shape_priority_list

-is optional and must be a list of burst shape IDs in quotation marks.
+is optional and must be a list of Burst Shape IDs in quotation marks.
 E.g: burst_shape_priority_list = [ "gcp-desired-shape" ]

 This field should only be specified when compute_mode="burst"